Refine by MP, party, committee, province, or result type.

 Léo-Paul Provencher

 Official Languages committee I'll double check.
 I can’t say that this issue has occupied my full attention over recent months.
 I remember that Justice Canada and the Department of Citizenship and Immigration were on the list.
-Unfortunately, I have no clear recollection as to the others, and I don’t wish to m
+Unfortunately, I have no clear recollection as to the others, and I don’t wish to mislead you.

 February 9th, 2011Committee meeting